-Well, let me just say this.
-It is going to be the most extensive and comprehensive guide to installing WordPress on lightning fast DigitalOcean VPS.
+It is going to be the most extensive and comprehensive guide to installing WordPress on lightning-fast DigitalOcean VPS.

-As on a VPS, all the resources are dedicated to serve your website and no one else’s.
-Whereas on a shared hosting, the resources are used for upto 5 websites.
-Shared hosting doesn’t allow full administrative control and customize software configurations like changing your server OS.
+As on a VPS, all the resources are dedicated to serving your website and no one else’s.
+Whereas on a shared hosting, the resources are used for up to 5 websites.
+Shared hosting doesn’t allow full administrative control and customizes software configurations like changing your server OS.

-You will still need to install a plugin or CDN to make it faster for visitors on other side of the world.
+You will still need to install a plugin or CDN to make it faster for visitors on another side of the world.